space-wizards/docs/src/en/general-development/setup/development-environment.md

 ### System Cannot Find File `RUN_THIS.py`

 The system cannot find the specified file error usually means that OneDrive is conflicting with the git repository.
-Clone the git repo outside of OneDrive or disable syncing for the cloned folder.
+Clone the Git repository outside of OneDrive or disable syncing for the cloned folder.